Intelligence Directorate (Cuba): KGB and StB relationship

-Dismayed by Cuban debâcles in Zaire (1977 and 1978) and in Bolivia (1966–67) as well as by a perceived growing independence from Moscow, the Soviets sought a more active role in shaping the DI.
-In 1970 a team of KGB advisers led by Gen. Viktor Semyonov was sent to the DI to purge it of officers and agents considered anti-Soviet by the KGB.
-Manuel Piñeiro, becoming increasingly upset at the co-option of the DI by the Soviets, was removed during the 1970 purge and replaced with the pro-Soviet José Méndez Cominches as head of the DI.
+Dismayed by Cuban debacles in Zaire (1977 and 1978) and in Bolivia (1966–1967), as well as by a perceived growing independence from Moscow, the Soviets sought a more active role in shaping the DI.
+In 1970, a team of KGB advisers, led by Gen. Viktor Semyonov, was sent to the DI to purge it of officers and agents considered anti-Soviet by the KGB.
+Manuel Piñeiro, becoming increasingly upset at the co-option of the DI by the Soviets, was removed, during the 1970 purge, and replaced with the pro-Soviet José Méndez Cominches as head of the DI.

 Semyonov also took this opportunity to oversee a rapid expansion of the DI's "western" operations.
-By 1971, 70 percent of the Cuban diplomats in London were actually DI agents and proved invaluable to Moscow after the British government's mass expulsion of Soviet intelligence officers.
+By 1971, 70% of the Cuban diplomats in London were actually DI agents and proved invaluable to Moscow, after the British government's mass expulsion of Soviet intelligence officers.

-In 1962 the Soviet Union opened its largest foreign SIGINT site in Lourdes, Cuba, approximately 25 km from Havana.
-The Intelligence Resource Program of the Federation of American Scientists stated in 2001 that the Lourdes facility was reported to cover a 28 square-mile (73 km^{2}) area, with 1,000 to 1,500 Soviet and later solely Russian engineers, technicians, and military personnel working at the base.
-Those familiar with the Lourdes facility confirmed that the base has multiple groups of tracking dishes and its own satellite system, with some groups used to intercept telephone calls, faxes, and computer communications in general, and with other groups used to cover targeted telephones and devices.
+In 1962, the Soviet Union opened its largest foreign SIGINT site in Lourdes, Cuba, approximately 25 km from Havana.
+The Intelligence Resource Program of the Federation of American Scientists stated, in 2001, that the Lourdes facility was reported to cover a 28 square-mile (73 km^{2}) area, with 1,000 to 1,500 Soviet and, later, solely Russian engineers, technicians and military personnel working at the base.
+Those familiar with the Lourdes facility confirmed that the base has multiple groups of tracking dishes and its own satellite system, with some groups used to intercept telephone calls, faxes and computer communications, in general, and with other groups used to cover targeted telephones and devices.
 In 2001, the Russian President, Vladimir Putin, announced that the facility would be shut down.

 The Soviets also collaborated with the DI to assist Central Intelligence Agency defector Philip Agee in the publication of the Covert Action Information Bulletin.

 Operations abroad

-Throughout its 40-year history the DI has been actively involved in aiding leftist movements, primarily in Latin America, Africa, and the Middle East.
+Throughout its 40-year history, the DI has been actively involved in aiding leftist movements, primarily in Latin America, Africa, and the Middle East.

-There have also been allegations that Cuban DI agents interrogated U.S. POWs held at the Cu Loc POW camp in North Vietnam.
+There have also been allegations that Cuban DI agents interrogated US prisoners of war (POWs) held at the Cu Loc POW camp in North Vietnam.

+DI allegedly infiltrated the CIA through double agent Mauro Casagrandi.

 Chile

 Shortly after the election of Salvador Allende as president of Chile in November 1970, the DI worked extremely closely to strengthen Allende's increasingly precarious position.
-The Cuban DI station chief Luis Fernández Oña married Allende's daughter Beatriz, who later committed suicide in Cuba.
+The Cuban DI station chief Luis Fernández Oña married Allende's daughter, Beatriz, who later committed suicide in Cuba.

 Grenada

-Shortly after a popular bloodless coup in Grenada, led by Maurice Bishop, the Cuban DI sent advisers to the island nation to assist the new government.
-The DI was also instrumental in persuading the Soviet Union to aid Grenada, aid that Grenadian general Hudson Austin called essential to the success of the Caribbean anti-imperialist movement.
+Shortly after a bloodless coup in Grenada, led by Maurice Bishop, the Cuban DI sent advisers to the island nation to assist the new government.
+The DI was also instrumental in persuading the Soviet Union to aid Grenada, aid that the Grenadian general Hudson Austin called essential to the success of the Caribbean anti-imperialist movement.
 The DI coordinated 780 Cuban engineers and intelligence operatives.